Utah social media law means kids need approval from parents

 SALT LAKE CITY (AP) —

-Children and teenagers in Utah would lose access to social media apps such as TikTok if they don’t have parental consent and would face other restrictions under a first-in-the-nation law designed to shield young people from the addictive apps.
+Children and teens in Utah would lose access to social media apps such as TikTok if they don't have parental consent and face other restrictions under a first-in-the-nation law designed to shield young people from the addictive platforms.

-The two bills Cox signed into law also prohibit kids under 18 from using social media between the hours of 10:30 p.m. and 6:30 a.m., require age verification for anyone who wants to use social media in the state and seek to prevent tech companies from luring kids to their apps using addictive features.
+Two laws signed by Republican Gov. Spencer Cox Thursday prohibit kids under 18 from using social media between the hours of 10:30 p.m. and 6:30 a.m., require age verification for anyone who wants to use social media in the state and open the door to lawsuits on behalf of children claiming social media harmed them.
+Collectively, they seek to prevent children from being lured to apps by addictive features and from having ads promoted to them.

+The companies are expected to sue before the laws take effect in March 2024.

-The laws passed through Utah's Republican-supermajority Legislature are the latest reflection of how politicians’ perceptions of technology companies are changing — and that includes pro-business Republicans.
+The crusade against social media in Utah's Republican-supermajority Legislature is the latest reflection of how politicians’ perceptions of technology companies has changed, including among typically pro-business Republicans.

-Tech giants like Facebook and Google have enjoyed unbridled growth for over a decade, but amid concerns over user privacy, hate speech, misinformation and harmful effects on teens' mental health, lawmakers have begun trying to rein them in.
-Utah's law was signed on the same day TikTok's CEO testified before Congress about, among other things, TikTok's effects on teenagers' mental health.
+Tech giants like Facebook and Google have enjoyed unbridled growth for over a decade, but amid concerns over user privacy, hate speech, misinformation and harmful effects on teens' mental health, lawmakers have made Big Tech attacks a rallying cry on the campaign trail and begun trying to rein them in once in office.
+Utah's law was signed on the same day TikTok's CEO testified before Congress about, among other things, the platform's effects on teenagers' mental health.

 But legislation has stalled on the federal level, pushing states to step in.

-Other red states, such as Arkansas, Texas, Ohio and Louisiana have similar proposals in the works, along with New Jersey.
+Outside of Utah, lawmakers in red states including Arkansas, Texas, Ohio and Louisiana and blue states including New Jersey are advancing similar proposals.
 California, meanwhile, enacted a law last year requiring tech companies to put kids' safety first by barring them from profiling children or using personal information in ways that could harm children physically or mentally.

+The new Utah laws also require that parents be given access to their child's accounts.
+They outline rules for people who want to sue over harms they claim the apps cause.
+If implemented, lawsuits against social media companies involving kids under 16 will shift the burden of proof and require social media companies show their products weren’t harmful — not the other way around.

-In addition to the parental consent provisions, social media companies would likely have to design new features to comply with parts of the law to prohibit promoting ads to minors and showing them in search results.
+Social media companies could have to design new features to comply with parts of the laws that prohibit promoting ads to minors and showing them in search results.
 Tech companies like TikTok, Snapchat and Meta, which owns Facebook and Instagram, make most of their money by targeting advertising to their users.

+The wave of legislation and its focus on age verification has garnered pushback from technology companies as well as digital privacy groups known for blasting their data collection practices.

+The Electronic Frontier Foundation earlier this month demanded Cox veto the Utah legislation, saying time limits and age verification would infringe on teens’ rights to free speech and privacy.
+Moreover, verifying every users’ age would empower social media platforms with more data, like the government-issued identification required, they said.

+If the law is implemented, the digital privacy advocacy group said in a statement, “the majority of young Utahns will find themselves effectively locked out of much of the web."

+Tech industry lobbyists decried the laws as unconstitutional, saying they infringe on people’s right to exercise the First Amendment online.

-What’s not clear from the Utah bill and others is how the states plan to enforce the new regulations.
-Companies are already prohibited from collecting data on children under 13 without parental consent under the federal Children’s Online Privacy Protection Act.
-For this reason, social media companies already ban kids under 13 from signing up to their platforms — but children can easily get around it, both with and without their parents’ consent.
+What's not clear in Utah's new law and those under consideration elsewhere is how states plan to enforce the new regulations.
+Companies are already prohibited from collecting data on children under 13 without parental consent under the federal Children's Online Privacy Protection Act.
+To comply, social media companies already ban kids under 13 from signing up to their platforms — but children have been shown to easily get around the bans, both with and without their parents' consent.

 Cox said studies have shown that time spent on social media leads to “poor mental health outcomes” for children.